-Dementia is a permanent loss of brain function that occurs with certain diseases.
+Dementia is a gradual and permanent loss of brain function that occurs with certain diseases.
 It affects memory, thinking, language, judgment, and behavior.

-Multi-infarct dementia is caused by a series of small strokes.
-Multi-infarct dementia is also called vascular dementia.
+Vascular dementia is caused by a series of small strokes over a long period.
+Vascular dementia is also called multi-infarct dementia.

-Multi-infarct dementia (MID) is the second most common cause of dementia after Alzheimer disease in people over age 65.
+Vascular dementia is the second most common cause of dementia after Alzheimer disease in people over age 65.
 MID usually affects people between ages 55 and 75.
-More men than women have MID.
+More men than women have vascular dementia.

 Symptoms may begin suddenly after each stroke.
-Some people with MID may improve for short periods, and then decline after having more silent strokes.
+Some people with vascular dementia may improve for short periods, and then decline after having more silent strokes.

 Early symptoms of dementia can include:

 - Difficulty performing tasks that used to come easily, such as balancing a checkbook, playing games (such as bridge), and learning new information or routines